adriantreloar/lunch/README.md

 This project allows me to try out the following technologies
 + Data oriented programming, with total separation of code and state
-+ Automatic job generation for a dask grid using dask array
++ Automatic graph generation for a dask grid using dask array
 + Kubernetes for job scaling

 Also I can sharpen my knowledge of
-+ Pandas and numpy programming
++ Numpy programming
-+ Parser generation
++ Parser generation using Tatsu
 + Parallelised MVCC storage design

-Currently the project is an infant state, I haven't quite set up CI/CD, and the documentation is almost non-existent.
+Currently the project is in an infant state, I haven't quite set up CI/CD, and the documentation is almost non-existent.

 A functioning MVCC storage layer for cube data **has** been built.